abeatrix/Alfred/README.md

 <img src="https://i.ibb.co/LZxCyf6/Alfred.png" alt="Alfred" border="0" width="100%">

 ## Problems
+Most of the portfolio trackers available to public have a complicated registration process and the layouts are not user/beginner-friendly.

 ## Solution
+Trying to utilize the advantages React provides to create a user-friendly and beginner-friendly portfolio managing app.

 ## User Stories
-Trying to utilize the advantages React provides to create a user-friendly and beginner-friendly portfolio managing app.
 Website is made up of two pages:
 - Landing Page - contact site information with multiple components:
     - Navbar where user can login / sign up